Has anyone been through this process?

 Does anyone know how long your passport needs to be valid for post the expiration date of the visa you're applying for?
 I'd read 3 months.
 Is this true?

 For example, my passport expires in July 2018.
 I'm applying for my visa in May 2017 so the passport will only be valid for 1.5 months once my visa expires.
-Will this be an issue? about 1 year agoAnswered by Maia via WorldNomads.com
+Will this be an issue? over 1 year agoAnswered by Maia via WorldNomads.com